If you’re looking for the ultimate no-bake Halloween cookie for your Halloween party, look no further than these adorable Ghost Cookies!

 ONE.
 I like using Candy Melts or melting chocolate.
 What is the difference between melting chocolate and regular white chocolate chips?

-Melts or melting chocolate already has some sort of fat in it.
+Melts or melting chocolate already has some sort of fat in it and is tempered.
 This helps it melt, dip and dry smoother.
+Although you will want some folds and creases to create depth and a realistic ghost.

 If you want to use white baking chocolate or white chocolate chips, that is fine.
 Simply add 1 teaspoon of shortening or butter for every 1/2 cup.